-A call centre Team Leader is the person directly responsible for managing a team of call centre agents.
+A call centre Team Leader (aka Contact Centre Team Leader or Supervisor) is the person directly responsible for managing a team of call centre agents.

-Team Leaders have the enviable task of trying to improve the quality of each individual employee and complete a range of administration and management tasks.
+Call Centre Team Leaders have the enviable task of trying to improve the performance of each individual employee to help meet the organisation’s goals and complete a range of administration and management tasks.

 Oh, and also be product and systems experts.

 And take escalations.